nofxD/Anti-Russia/README.md

 # [SM] Anti-Russia
-Simple System that blocks all connections from Russia and Belarus.
+System that blocks all connections from Russia and Belarus.
 Tested only in CS:GO but should work with any game supported by [Sourcemod](https://www.sourcemod.net).